data-gymnasia/courses/content/programming-in-julia/content.md

 ---
 > id: step-143

-*Solution*.
-We loop through the rows and use an `{jl} if` statement to print a different output depending on whether the row is even-numbered or odd-numbered.
+*Solution.* We loop through the rows and use an `{jl} if` statement to print a different output depending on whether the row is even-numbered or odd-numbered.

     pre(julia-executable)
       | "Prints an n × n checkerboard"